-LinkedIn is a magnet for professionals and decision-makers, who create their profiles, participate in industry-related groups and communicate with others on interesting topics.
-If LinkedIn was a human, I would describe him/her as a serious, professional and competent person.
+LinkedIn is a magnet for professionals and decision-makers who create their profiles, participate in industry-related groups, and communicate with others on exciting topics.
+If LinkedIn were a human, I would describe them as a serious, professional, and competent person.

-So, LinkedIn a great place to build your audience and attract potential customers.
-You probably have already tried to grow your LinkedIn business account.
+So, you probably have already tried to grow your LinkedIn business account.
 And it didn’t work…

-Create economic opportunity for every member of the global workforce
+Linkedin’s vision: Create economic opportunity for every member of the global workforce.

-But as was mentioned earlier, LinkedIn growth is all about quality over quantity.
-Here are some stats, that the LinkedIn growth battle is worth fighting for:
+Here are some stats that the LinkedIn growth battle is worth fighting for: